dotnet/AspNetCore.Docs/aspnetcore/migration/mvc.md

 ## Configure the site to use MVC

-* When targeting ASP.NET Core, the ASP.NET Core metapackage is added to the project, called `Microsoft.AspNetCore.All` by default.
+* When targeting .NET Core, the ASP.NET Core metapackage is added to the project, called `Microsoft.AspNetCore.All` by default.
 This package contains packages like `Microsoft.AspNetCore.Mvc` and `Microsoft.AspNetCore.StaticFiles`.
-If targeting ASP.NET Framework, package references need to be listed individually in the `.csproj` file.
+If targeting .NET Framework, package references need to be listed individually in the *.csproj file.

 `Microsoft.AspNetCore.Mvc` is the ASP.NET Core MVC framework. `Microsoft.AspNetCore.StaticFiles` is the static file handler.
-The ASP.NET Core runtime is modular, and you must explicitly opt in to serve static files (see [Work with static files](../fundamentals/static-files.md)).
+The ASP.NET Core runtime is modular, and you must explicitly opt in to serve static files (see [Static files](xref:fundamentals/static-files)).

 * Open the *Startup.cs* file and change the code to match the following:

   [!code-csharp[](mvc/sample/Startup.cs?highlight=13,26-31)]

 The `UseStaticFiles` extension method adds the static file handler.
 As mentioned previously, the ASP.NET runtime is modular, and you must explicitly opt in to serve static files.
 The `UseMvc` extension method adds routing.
-For more information, see [Application Startup](../fundamentals/startup.md) and [Routing](../fundamentals/routing.md).
+For more information, see [Application Startup](xref:fundamentals/startup) and [Routing](xref:fundamentals/routing).

 ## Add a controller and view